kensanata/oddmuse6/README.md

 If you look at the `oddmuse/.cro.yml` file you'll find a section with environment variables with which to configure the wiki.

+Let's talk about these, first:

 * `ODDMUSE_STORAGE` is the class handling your storage requirements.
   The default is `Storage::File` which stores everything in plain text files.
+We'd love to add more!

-* `ODDMUSE_WIKI` is the location of your wiki, your data directory, if you are using `Storage::File`.
-The default is `../wiki`.
-That's the top directory where this `README.md` is.
+* `ODDMUSE_WIKI` is the location of your wiki.
+If you are using `Storage::File` (the default), then this refers to your wiki directory.
+Its default value is `wiki`.
+That's the same directory where this `README.md` is.

 * `ODDMUSE_MENU` is a comma separated list of pages for the main menu.
   The default is `Home, Changes, About`.
 That also means that none of